- There are approximately 64,000 new thyroid cancers diagnosed in the United States annually

 - Ultrasound guided Fine Needle Aspiration (FNA)

-- Genetic Testing for Unclear Diagnosis
+- Genetic Testing only for an unclear diagnosis

 - Scans and Xrays